 We have no information about any research by Marci on the Voynich MS. We just know that he held on to the MS between the time of Barschius' death and his own serious decline in health, when he ultimately sent it to Kircher.
 From the letters of Godefrid A. Kinner (12). we know that Marci was extremely eager to find out what Kircher thought of the MS. He must have been aware of the two different theories of Barschius and Mnišovský, and writes in his letter to Kircher that he does not want to express an opinion about it.

 Kircher's complete silence about the Voynich MS has puzzled many.
 More recently, the Czech historian Josef Smolka discovered Kircher's reply to Barschius' first (now lost) letter (13).
 In a letter from Kircher to Theodor Moretus, dated 12 March 1639 and now preserved in Moretus' scientific diary kept in the National Library in Prague (14), Kircher responds to a letter from Moretus and writes about unknown symbols from a book surrounded by mystery which Moretus sent to him in his letter.
 Kircher reports that he was not successful in translating it, but is still hoping for success later on.
-He recognises a similarity with certain Illyrian characters in the style of Hiernoymus, i.e. the Glagolitic script (though this last part may refer to another item sent by Maretus).
+Furthermore (but this may refer to another item sent by Moretus - the Latin is somewhat ambiguous) he recognises a similarity with certain Illyrian characters in the style of Hiernoymus, i.e. the Glagolitic script.
 We know from Barschius' second letter that he had his first letter sent by Moretus, and now we see that Kircher responded to Moretus directly, some six weeks before Barschius sent his second letter.
 The wording of the second Barschius letter suggests impatience, perhaps even exasperation from the side of Barschius, but it appears as if no further correspondence took place on this topic.

 When the manuscript was first shown to expert cryptologists, they thought that solving it would be easy as the text was composed of "words", some of which were more frequent and occurred in certain combinations.
 This soon turned out to be a mistake; the text could not easily be converted into Latin, English, German or a host of other languages.

-He did find out from a catalogue of Kircher's museum: De Sepi (1678) (18) that there once was a 12-volume binding of Kircher's correspondence, and immediately realised (correctly as we have seen) that this must be a valuable source for additional information about his MS. He decided to find out about this collection with Henri Hyvernat (about whom more below), who was in Rome at the time.
+Voynich also found out from a catalogue of Kircher's museum: De Sepi (1678) (24) that there once was a 12-volume binding of Kircher's correspondence, and immediately realised (correctly as we have seen) that this must be a valuable source for additional information about his MS. He decided to find out about this collection with Henri Hyvernat (about whom more below), who was in Rome at the time.
 For an as yet unknown reason, Voynich did not write to Hyvernat directly, but asked his trusted friend W.W.
 Bishop to do that for him.
 Hyvernat then inquired in Rome about Kircher's correspondence, and even the foremost expert, Fr.
-P. Tacchi Venturi (official historian of the Jesuits), who searched for it in all the principal libraries in Rome, didn't find anything, and was not even aware of the existence of this 12-volume collection.
+P. Tacchi Venturi (official historian of the Jesuits), who himself had already searched for it in all the principal libraries in Rome, didn't know anything, and was not even aware of the fact that this was a 12-volume collection.
 He suggested that it was probably lost some time between 1773 and 1824.

 In 1919, some of the reproductions of the Voynich MS reached one William Romaine Newbold, a professor of philosophy at the University of Pennsylvania.
 He set to work and decided that the Voynich MS is based on a very complicated cipher, involving anagrams of sections of 55 to 110 characters.
 He presented plain text solutions of various pages of the MS, indicating that it was written by Roger Bacon, and that Bacon had invented and used both a telescope and a microscope.
 He presented these results in April 1921, accompanied by Wilfrid Voynich's own presentation of the history of the MS (described as mentined above) and a presentation about he validity of Newbold's claims by an eminent professor of medicine: C.E.
 McClung.